WYCHMERE SEED GROUP

 MEMBERS

-To become a member of Wychmere Seed Group, a person must be an initiated member of the Order of Bards, Ovates & Druids and have attended at least one of our rituals as a guest.
-Persons interested in becoming members should contact us to make their interest known, at which point current members will make a determination based on the needs of the group.
-New members participate in a Welcoming Ceremony and are then encouraged to take active roles within our ceremonies and to offer music, poetry, stories, or other entertainments during the Eisteddfod following ritual.
+To become a member of Wychmere Seed Group, a person must be an initiated member of the Order of Bards, Ovates & Druids (OBOD) and have attended at least one of our seasonal ceremonies as a guest.
+Persons interested in becoming members should contact our group Facilitators to make their interest known, at which point current members will make a determination based on the needs of the group.
+New members participate in a Welcoming Ceremony and are then encouraged to take active roles within our rituals and to offer music, poetry, stories, or other entertainments during the Eisteddfod following ritual.

 STEWARDS OF THE GROVE

 Members who have been actively attending our events for at least a year and a day may request to become Stewards of the Grove.
-Stewards take on one or more roles of service to the group and function as our planning and facilitating council.
-Examples of roles of service include planning and facilitating festivals and other rituals, coordinating the non-ritual sections of our festivals such as feasting or Eisteddfod, or organizing other Druid-related activities for our community.
+Stewards adopt one or more specific roles of service to the group and function as the coordinators of our official Seed Group events and activities.
+New Stewards work with Facilitators to determine the best role(s) of service, taking into account personal interest, skill, and group need.

 We strive to follow the guidelines for groups laid out by the Order of Bards, Ovates & Druids.